we-make-websites/wmw-coding-guidelines/javascript-vue-sfc/README.md

 * Each property in an object should be on a newline if there are multiple properties
 * For single property objects there should be a space after the opening brace and before the closing brace
 * Single word keys should not use an apostrophes/single quotations (`'`)
-* All properties in a multi line object must always have a trailing comma
+* All properties in a multi-line object must always have a trailing comma

 [ꜛ Back to TOC](#table-of-contents)